DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-a-pgce.md

 ## Types of PGCE courses

-You can get a PGCE in primary education, secondary education, or further/adult education.
+You can get QTS with a PGCE in primary and secondary education.
 Your course will involve both school placements and academic theory.

 You can do this through a school-led, university-led, or an apprenticeship teacher training programme.

 You can do a full or part-time PGCE course.

+You can also do a PGCE without QTS in [further education](/is-teaching-right-for-me/become-a-further-education-teacher).

 As part of selecting your course, you will need to decide if you want to train to teach at a primary or secondary level.
 [Learn about deciding who to teach](/is-teaching-right-for-me/who-do-you-want-to-teach).